amida-tech/orange-api/docs/src/patients.md

     + sex (string, optional)

         String representing sex of the user.
 Must be "male", "female", "other" or "unspecified".
+    + phone (string, optional)

+        Optional phone number of the patient, formatted as a string
     + access_anyone (*string*)

         The default access permissions that users this patient is shared with under the `anyone`